Vietnam's Number One Coastal Road

 - Arrive in Lang Co and visit one of it’s floating fish restaurants over the bay

-- Visit one of the many resorts and enjoy a beer by the sea on Lang Co Beach
+- Visit one of the many resorts and have lunch by the sea on Lang Co Beach

 Hue to Da Nang: